corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cordapp-dev/intro/_index.md

 ## Workflows, Contracts, and States

-CorDapps are usually composed of workflows, contracts, and states.
+CorDapps are usually composed of workflows, contracts, and {{< tooltip >}}states{{< /tooltip >}}.
 This section illustrates that contracts and states are optional, but a CorDapp must always define at least one workflow, often referred to simply as a flow.

 Flows support the [orchestration layer]({{< relref "../../fundamentals/CorDapps/_index.md#orchestration-layer--flows" >}}), and are written in a JVM compatible language and are hosted by Corda.
 Typically, flows create or transfer states on behalf of a member of the application network (a virtual node) who seeks to form [consensus]({{< relref "../../fundamentals/CorDapps/_index.md#consensus-layer" >}}) with their peer nodes with the help of the notary.